 Outsourcing production-heavy work like mobile development, testing, integrations, maintenance frees internal teams to concentrate on competitive differentiators and customer-facing features that define product value.

 This separation lets technical leadership optimize team composition.
-Keep strategic roles internal.
-Outsource execution tracks that require scale rather than institutional knowledge.
+Keep strategic roles internal, and outsource software engineering work that requires scale rather than institutional knowledge.

 What Are the Types of Software Development Outsourcing?